KZacharski/list-of-things-that-are-evil/README.md

 # Things that are evil
-- Chrome
+- Brave
 - Opera
 - Opera GX
 - Russia's government
-- Poland
+- Polish government
 - Polish Zloty
-- Arch Linux
-- Ubuntu
-- Windows 11
+- Windows 10
-- Lineage OS
+- EvolutionX
 - Windows Phone
-- snap-store (until it stops being too laggy)
-- nginx (until errors disappear)
-- Google
 - Microsoft
 - MS Family
-- apt-get (not apt btw)
-- Chromecast
+- Family Link
 - Google Analytics
-- Twitter
-- Youtube Partnership
-- Twitch
 - Facebook
-- Messenger
-- WhatsApp
-- Discord
-- NFT
 - Google Sites
 - CT8
-- c++
-- c
 - Java
 - Batch (this isn't even a programming language lmao)
 - making "viruses" in batch
-- Tiling WM
-- Aero
 - MicroUSB
 - Bandit Power
-- 12 hour sytem (not THAT bad)
 - Adobe Shockwave Player
-- pankoza
 - kukanq
 - creper132
-- SoGreeno
-- ni~~g~~per
+- ni🅱️er (niper jak tu jesteś to jest tylko żart ofc)
 - Society
-- Discord
 - GitHub support
 - Niantic Wayfarer when they dont accept my waypoint
 - GPU Prices rising for no such reason
-- NVIDIA Quadro K4000 (actually, it isn't that bad)
+- NVIDIA Quadro K4000
 - Finding correct size for a PC case just to fit in a GPU
 - Ingress Prime (i mean for a good experience you need a literal RTX 3090)
 - No custom rom for your device